livekit/livekit-recorder/README.md

 * open `/usr/local/etc/redis.conf` and comment out the line that says `bind 127.0.0.1`
 * change `protected-mode yes` to `protected-mode no` in the same file
 * add `--network host` to your `docker run` command
-* update your redis address from `localhost` to your host ip as docker sees it:
+* find your IP as seen by docker
+  * `ws_url` needs to be set using the IP as Docker sees it
   * on linux, this should be `172.17.0.1`
   * on mac or windows, run `docker run -it --rm alpine nslookup host.docker.internal` and you should see something like `Name:	host.docker.internal
     Address: 192.168.65.2`
+* update your `redis` and `ws_url` to use this IP instead of `localhost`, and set `insecure` to true in your `config.yaml`
+* your livekit-server must be run using `--node-ip` set to the above IP

 These changes allow the service to connect to your local redis instance from inside the docker container.
 Finally, to build and run: